isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``ncr-format`` - This specifies the packet format to use when sending requests to D2.
    Currently only JSON format is supported.

-By default, ``kea-dhcp-ddns`` is assumed to be running on the same machine as ``kea-dhcp4``, and all of the default values mentioned above should be sufficient.
+By default, :iscman:`kea-dhcp-ddns` is assumed to be running on the same machine as :iscman:`kea-dhcp4`, and all of the default values mentioned above should be sufficient.
 If, however, D2 has been configured to listen on a different address or port, these values must be altered accordingly.
 For example, if D2 has been configured to listen on 192.168.1.10 port 900, the